Caroline Leigh Gascoigne: Biography

 Caroline Leigh Smith was born 2 May 1813 in London, England.
-She was the daughter of John Smith, MP, and his third wife Emma Leigh.
+She was the daughter of John Smith, M.P., and his third wife Emma Leigh.
 Her early years were spent at her father's estate, Dale Park in Sussex.
 Her father was a rich banker but he was accidentally poisoned by his nearly-blind wife, who gave him an overdose of laudanum.
 Her elder half brothers were the MPs John Abel Smith and Martin Tucker Smith.

 Gascoigne began writing fiction and poetry at an early age.
-She published Temptation (1839), Evelyn Harcourt (1842), Dr. Harold's Note-Book (1869), and other works in prose and verse.
+Her first published work, Temptation, in 1839, was followed by The School for Wives," in 1839; Evelyn Harcourt, in 1842; Belgravia, a poem, in 1851; Spencer's Cross Manor-House, a tale for children; and Recollections of the Crystal Palace, a poem, in 1852; The Next-Door Neighbours, in 1855; Doctor Harold, a novel, in 1865; My Aunt Prue's Railway Journey, in 1865; and Dr. Harold's Note-Book, in 1869.

-In 1834, she married Lt.Col. (later, General) Ernest Frederick Gascoigne, MP for Liverpool, and the couple had three children.
+In 1834, she married Lt.Col. (later, General) Ernest Frederick Gascoigne, eldest son of General Gascoigne, of Childwall, M.P. for Liverpool.
+The couple had three children.

 Caroline Gascoigne died on 11 June 1883.